-Recommendation No changes to the policy Overall assessment and suggested changes + Overall this policy performs well against the SA Objectives particularly objectives concerned with landscape and townscape.
+Recommendation No char nges to the policy Overall assessment and suggested changes + Overall this policy performs well against the SA Objectives particularly objectives concerned with landscape and townscape.
 15. Promote sustainable use of, and maintain and enhance the quality of, inland and coastal waters.
 0 The policy is unlikely to prove relevant to this Sustainability Objective.
 14. Maintain and enhance biodiversity both within and outside designated sites 0 The policy is unlikely to prove relevant to this Sustainability Objective.
 13. Community facilities (including health & social care facilities, social facilities and retail provision) continue to meet the needs of the National Park population 0 The policy is unlikely to prove relevant to this Sustainability Objective.
 12. Reduce the negative impacts of waste.
-0 The policy is unlikely to prove relevant to this Sustainability Objective.
-National Park decline from the present level and the potential biodiversity and landscape gains of former minerals sites are realised. same approaches to after use as for more conventional quarry operations
+0 The policy is unlikely to prove relevant to this Sustainability Objective. present level and the potential biodiversity and landscape gains of former minerals sites are realised.

-Policy 24: Local Building Stone
+Policy 25: Local Building Stone